hinzle/binance-project/README.md

 ### Given more time, I would like to:

-- explore a clustering model with the full set of candlestick features to glean an unsupervised machine's learning perspective
+- explore a clustering model with the full set of candlestick features to glean an unsupervised machine's learning perspective.
 - compare RMSE of Facebook's "Prophet" model to current models.

 ---